 Fluid Extracts / Tinctures

-Use our 5 Mushroom Tonic or other tinctures in soups, teas, sauces, dishes, rice and veggies, or in purified water.
+Use our Mushroom Longevity or our other fluid extracts in soups, teas, sauces, dishes, rice, and veggies, or in purified water.

 Spreads, Dips, and Sauces: